-Doctors are the best people to talk to when going through a dietary change.
+Doctors are the best people to talk to when you're going through a dietary change.
 They are educated and qualified to answer the questions you may have.
 For newer vegetarians, they have packets full of advice and recipes that can start you out.
 For long-time vegetarians, they often recommend a B-12 vitamin to make sure you don't become vitamin deficient while not eating meat.

 Most colleges will have a fitness center that you can use to workout in.
-Part of taking care of your body is exercising it often.
+Part of taking care of your body is exercising often.
 Find time in your schedule for a quick trip to the gym or maybe even consider taking a fitness class such as boxing or yoga.

 Lastly, celebrate yourself.
 Maintaining a vegetarian diet is no easy task, especially for a busy student looking to save cash.
 Give yourself a pat on the back for eating healthy and contributing to the betterment of the planet.
-You deserve it.
+You deserve it!